yuxin862/Stat-418-final_yuxin/final project/README.md

 #### Data Scrapping
-Using request.get, beautifulsoup and pytrend to scrap the data from website and api
+Using request.get, beautifulsoup and pytrend to scrap the data from website and api.
+The scraping code is in

 #### EDA